-- An Annual Performance Report is published to demonstrate progress against the Council Plan (Annual Delivery Document) for the previous year - A Quarterly Scorecard monitoring report is published progress to demonstrate against Key Performance Indicators linked to the Council Plan and Service objectives. - The Council uses the Website and Social Media to reach a growing number of residents and stakeholders. - Freedom of Information practices are in place to publish responses to requests. - The Public Services Boards for Gwynedd and Ynys Môn local authority areas became a statutory body under the Well-being of Future Generations (Wales) Act 2015. - A Staff Survey is held every three years and the results are used to inform varying agendas across the council. - Members of North Wales Economic Ambition Board - Members of GwE board - Partners with other Local Authorities and Health Board on the North Wales Social Care and Well-being Regional Collaborative - North Wales Councils Regional Emergency Planning Service - The Community Engagement Model is used to improve the corporate approach to community engagement.
-This model is essential in order to identify those communities and groupings that will have an interest in taking over responsibilities for delivery of local type needs in their communities - The Engagement and Consultation Board provides a cross Council approach to engagement and stakeholder involvement which reduces duplication, ensures a collective approach to engagement and improves our area based intelligence as a Council.
+• An Annual Performance Report is published to • The Governance & Audit Committee Annual - demonstrate progress against the Council Plan (Annual • Report for 2020/21 Delivery Document) for the previous year • The Democratic Services Committee Annual • A Quarterly Scorecard monitoring report is published • Report • progress to demonstrate against Key Performance The Corporate Scorecard was not published Indicators linked to the Council Plan and Service • until the Q2 Report was discussed in objectives.
+Corporate Scrutiny and The Executive in • The Council uses the Website and Social Media to reach a November.
+This was due to the • growing number of residents and stakeholders. redeployment of resources to help respond - to the Covid-19 pandemic. • Freedom of Information practices are in place to publish responses to requests.
+Public Speaking Protocol for Scrutiny - • approved by Council 8 September 2020 and ٠ The Public Services Boards for Gwynedd and Ynys Môn effective as of 12 October 2020.
+Amended to local authority areas became a statutory body under the comply with the Coronavirus Regulations on Well-being of Future Generations (Wales) Act 2015. remote meetings. • A Staff Survey is held every three years and the results are Annual Report on Concerns, Complaints and used to inform varying agendas across the council. • Whistleblowing ٠ Members of North Wales Economic Ambition Board whisteblowing • Members of GwE board • Partners with other Local Authorities and Health Board on the North Wales Social Care and Well-being Regional Collaborative • North Wales Councils - Regional Emergency Planning Service • The Community Engagement Model is used to improve the corporate approach to community engagement.
+This model is essential in order to identify those communities and groupings that will have an interest in taking over responsibilities for delivery of local type needs in their communities • The Engagement and Consultation Board provides a cross Council approach to engagement and stakeholder involvement which reduces duplication, ensures a collective approach to engagement and improves our area based intelligence as a Council.